nkunapuli/pdf_parser_project/README.md

 ## arXiv scraper

-`arxiv_downloader.py` attempts to download some number of the most recently uploaded papers to arXiv.
+`arxiv_downloader.py` (within the `arxiv` folder) attempts to download some number of the most recently uploaded papers to arXiv.
 It downloads both the PDF and the source as a `.tar.gz`.
 The script unzips the source and runs `latexml` on the source to generate HTML files.
 It then deletes all of the unnecessary folders and log files, leaving you with one folder `pdf` and one folder `html`.
 Not all `.tex` files can be successfully converted to HTML, so you will end up with fewer PDFs and HTMLs than you initially requested (you usually get around 75-80% successful conversion).
 With more time, I would modify the script to continue downloading more papers until you hit the user's requested number. `latexml` is very slow, so to speed up the script I used multiprocessing.

 To run this script, specify the number of papers you wish to download: